-The Special Foods Worksheets (recipe worksheet, serving size worksheet, menu worksheet, and customized MyPlate Daily Checklist printout) need to be filled out by the contestant prior to the contest.
-If the contestant goes to the State Fair, the worksheets must be sent to your county extension office prior to the State Fair deadline.
+If the contestant goes to the State Fair, the worksheets must be sent to the county extension office prior to the State Fair deadline.
 Documents can be downloaded from the SDSU Extension website at https://extension.sdstate.edu/south-dakota-4-h/competitions-state-fair.